NVIDIA/cuda-quantum/Developing.md

 # Getting Started with Developing CUDA Quantum

 This document contains guidelines for contributing to the code in this repository.
-This document is relevant primarily for contributions to the NVQ++ compiler, the CUDA Quantum runtime, or to the integrated simulation backends.
+This document is relevant primarily for contributions to the `nvq++` compiler, the CUDA Quantum runtime, or to the integrated simulation backends.
 If you would like to contribute applications and examples that use the CUDA Quantum platform, please follow the instructions for [installing CUDA